 Why run it: Running Times magazine calls the Mohawk-Hudson River Marathon one of the fastest marathon routes in the country.
 Run in early October, this very flat marathon is also very scenic.
 The course generally follows the Mohawk River, including 13 miles of paved bike trails, then proceeds to the Hudson River, utilizing 5 miles of bike trails.
 There is a net elevation loss of 370 feet -- there's just one uphill between miles 12 and 13.
 The race is limited to 800 participants, which helps runners avoid getting slowed down by crowds.

 Why run it: Held every October in beautiful upstate New York, the Wineglass Marathon yields one of the highest percentages of runners qualifying for the Boston Marathon.
 The course is flat, except for a few small hills and provides you with gorgeous views of the fall foliage, as well as New York's countryside.
 The race starts at about 1050 feet above sea level, finishing 26.2 miles later at an elevation of roughly 940 feet.
-And you don't have to worry about dealing with many participants -- in 2008 there were less than 700 marathoners!

 Where: Lowell, Mass.